 Dive The World hopes you will find these reports enlightening and we encourage you to support marine protected areas by visiting them on a regular basis and getting involved where you can.
 Your tourist dollars are essential to the local economies you visit.
 If you dive conscientiously and with sensitivity, and contribute to the local community by paying a conservation fee, then your dive vacation has been wholly positive and you are playing a vital role in ensuring the well-being of the scuba destination.

-For more information on coral reefs, read our enlightening newsletter articles:
+For more information on coral reefs and marine conservation, read our enlightening newsletter articles: